rsuwaileh/IDRISI/README.md

 # IDRISI
 **IDRISI-R** is the largest-scale publicly-available Twitter Location Mention Recognition (LMR) dataset, in both English and Arabic languages.
 Named after [_Muhammad Al-Idrisi👳🏻‍♂️_](https://en.wikipedia.org/wiki/Muhammad_al-Idrisi), who is one of the pioneers and founders of the advanced geography.
 The "R" refers to the **r**ecognition task.
-IDRISI-R contains 41 disaster events of different types (e.g., floods, earthquakes, fires, etc.) that occurred in a wide geographical area of the English and Arabic speaking countries across continents.
+IDRISI-R contains 41 disaster events of different types (e.g., floods, earthquakes, fires, etc.) that occurred in a wide geographical area of the English- and Arabic-speaking countries across continents.
 The annotated LMs were also labeled for different coarse- (e.g., country, city) and fine-grained location types (e.g., streets, POIs).
 The detailed statistics are provided below.

 ## Data Release